Troubleshooting¶

 For a photo album:

-If the file or folder no longer exists, select Delete entry to remove the broken entry from Lifebook.
+If the file or folder no longer exists, select Keep entry to leave the entry in Lifebook for later repair, or select Delete entry to remove the broken entry from Lifebook.

 To reduce future missing-file issues, enable copying files to the Lifebook data folder.